Friday, October 31, 2025

 I have a second fish out of water experience at lunch.
 I find a small eatery, yet when I enter I find it filled with rough workmen.
 They take up both tables, but I'm invited to sit with the workers, who are welcoming.
 As my buttocks is mere centimeters above a stool that looks more at home in an elementary school cafeteria, the guy across from me lights up a cigarette.
 Like a marionette, I pop back up, saying a more polite equivalent of "Can't ya see I'm walking here?
 I'd rather not be around smoke."
 I step back outside and walk a few meters, noting on the map that the next shop is a full hour onward, a ramen shop.
 And it's not really ramen weather.

 I sheepishly reenter, to hear one of the workman say, "I knew it," under his breath.
-And it's not really a day for okonomiyaki either, but that's all they are doing today.
-The one I get is perhaps the worst I've ever had, basically a cabbage patty barely held together by batter.
+And it's not really a day for okonomiyaki either, but that's all that this shop does.
+The one I get is perhaps the worst I've ever had, basically an undercooked cabbage patty barely held together by batter.
 The draft beer is a winner, and I feel a bit like Alan Booth when I order a second.
 The workmen have left by now, but not after they've all had shaved ice.
 I follow suit, my Blue Hawaii leaving me humming Elvis as I step back into the blazing sun.

 On the turntable: Abbey Lincoln, "Abbey is Blue"